leahecole/amma_cal/NOTES.md

 Okay so cool recursion error is fixed when I just calculate, but when I go to draw, it's back?
 Mysteries abound.
 Something about the paper.display() function is causing problems.
 Okay no recursion error - but it's not drawing correctly.
 I tried running shapes directly and it's showing up all black.
 I'm also getting a system tk warning which is bad.
 This might be an apple silicon thing.
 Ugh.
 Going to try with Python 3.8 instead of Python 3.9.
 Oh, no, [Python docs](https://www.python.org/download/mac/tcltk/#activetcl-8-5-18-0) say I should do python 3.9.8 or later - I was previously using Python 3.9.1.

 Hmm, no change.
 Right now when I try to run `python shapes.py` I just see black, same with my blanket.
 Is this a weird dark mode thing?
 No. it's not.
 It looks like I'm running tkinter 8.5 with pyenv.
 How can I force it to go 8.6?
 Ugh, I can with homebrew.
 [Thanks, Stackoverflow](https://stackoverflow.com/questions/60469202/unable-to-install-tkinter-with-pyenv-pythons-on-macos)

+Oct 30, 2022
+Random blanket method used to expect nested lists - I now just have one level of list, so I refactored to reflect that.

+Next - double check squares that are duplicates - it looks like dupes can still happen!
+Next: fix broken methods

+Next: Consider working from the outside in - rect4, rect3, rect2.
+Next: squares that touch
+Next: Add type hints
+Next: add docstrings